Dental Hygiene Education Track

-The Master of Science in Dental Hygiene-Education Track prepares leaders in the profession for research, the health care industry, and academia.
+The Education Track prepares leaders in the profession for research, the health care industry, and academia.
 Courses in this track provide students with the knowledge and skills to teach didactic, clinic, and laboratory courses in dental hygiene programs, conduct research, and assume administrative positions.

 While the coursework for this program is online, a two-week campus visit is required for the student teaching practicum.

-The Master of Science in Dental Hygiene-Management Track provides students with the knowledge and skills necessary for positions within the health care industry such as sales representatives, managers of marketing and professional relations divisions, managers of large dental clinics, practice management consultants, and entrepreneurs.
+The Management Track provides students with the knowledge and skills necessary for positions within the health care industry such as sales representatives, managers of marketing and professional relations divisions, managers of large dental clinics, practice management consultants, and entrepreneurs.
 Management courses are taken with other MBA students at the Carlson School of Management.

 Sample Courses (Education Track)